-Prerequisite: ARTS 1316.
+Prerequisite: ARTS 1316 or approval of instructor.

 Expansion of Drawing I stressing the expressive and conceptual aspects of drawing including the human figure within a spatial environment.
 Attention will be given to the study of anatomy as it relates to artistic expression.
 Lab Fee: \$20.00